snarflakes/dustytext/README.md

     session key to game systems; SCW is non-custodial.

 ### LLM integration today (currently supports OpenAI, rails in place for other LLM's)
   * CO-OP AI mode: an LLM drives movement/looping behaviors; in-game command like customAI "You are a barbarian woman..." to set persona.
+  * Command: RegisterAI to enter your openAI api to start the fun!
-Keys are held in sessionStorage in the client for safekeeping.
+  * API Keys are held only in sessionStorage and temporarily for safekeeping.
+  * Set Persona "#1 DustyText guide"
+  * Set "customAI Head north" to have LLM guide you safely on a fast fixed course north!
 ---

 ### Specifics: DUST + EntryKit + Quarry + Bundler Architecture Overview